 Grover actually had a better chance of recovery because he's married.

-A study in the European Journal of Preventive Cardiology found married people are a lot only less likely to have a heart attack than single people, they're also less likely to die, if they do have one.
+A study in the European Journal of Preventive Cardiology found married people are a lot only less likely to have a heart attack than single people.
+They're also less likely to die if they do have a spouse.